botletics/SIM7000-LTE-Shield/README.md

 ### Confirmed functionalities
 - Hologram SIM card works great on both the AT&T and Verizon CAT-M1 networks in the USA!
 - HTTP and HTTPS via 3G with SIM5320
-- MQTT working with SIM7000
+- MQTT working with SIM7000 and SIM808
 - HTTP functions on SIM808 and other 2G modules
 - Network time works
 - GPS works on SIM7000 without a SIM card!
 The NMEA data includes UTC date/time, latitutde, longitude, altitude, etc and is quite accurate!
 It also obtains a GPS fix fairly quickly, only about 20-30s from cold start and even less (a couple seconds or so) when the device has already been on!
 However, this may differ based on your location and how deep you're buried inside a building.